Coloring dense digraphs: Abstract

 \section{Abstract}

 The \emph{chromatic number} of a digraph $D$ is the minimum number of acyclic subgraphs covering the vertex set of $D$.
 A tournament $H$ is a \emph{hero} if every $H$-free tournament $T$ has chromatic number bounded by a function of $H$.
 Inspired by the celebrated Erd\H{o}s--Hajnal conjecture, Berger et al. fully characterized the class of heroes in 2013.
-Motivated by a question of the first author and Colin McDiarmid, we study digraphs which we call \emph{superheroes}.
-A digraph $H$ is a \emph{superhero} if every $H$-free digraph $D$ has chromatic number bounded by a function of $H$ and $\alpha(D)$, the independence number of the underlying graph of $D$.
+We extend this framework to dense digraphs: A digraph $H$ is a \emph{superhero} if every $H$-free digraph $D$ has chromatic number bounded by a function of $H$ and $\alpha(D)$, the independence number of the underlying graph of $D$.
 We prove here that a digraph is a superhero if and only if it is a hero, and hence characterize all superheroes.
-This answers a question of Pierre Aboulker.
+This answers a question of Aboulker, Charbit and Naserasr.